Section Image

 A small neighborhood on the northern border of Sheepshead Bay, Homecrest is one of the most diverse areas in South Brooklyn.
 In the 20th century, it was a haven for immigrants from Europe, and later Asia, developing into a robust residential neighborhood.
 A mix of mid-rise co-op and condo buildings, as well as single-family homes and rowhouses, provide architectural variety and give the area an authentic feel, says local real estate salesperson Andrew Appell.
 “Homecrest has an essence of city living but with a sleepier vibe,” he says.
 “You have chains like Chipotle and Starbucks and still have mom-and-pop shops.
 It’s not super artsy and creative, and it’s not Bushwick – and proud to not be that.
 But it has a quieter, more removed vibe.”
 Appell also notes that since the neighborhood is sandwiched between more established areas, Homecrest tends to draw a different crowd.
 “You’ll hear people speaking with an old-school Brooklyn accent, which is like a lost art, but there are also immigrants and new people coming in, and that creates a unique blended community,” he says.

-Bill Brown Memorial Playground is a playground for all
+Bill Brown Memorial Playground is a playground for kids of all ages.

-Bill Brown Memorial Playground is a playground for all
+Bill Brown Memorial Playground is a playground for kids of all ages.

-Homecrest is an urban area that’s a suburban alternative to Long Island and New Jersey.
+Homecrest is a suburban alternative to Long Island and New Jersey.

-Homecrest is an urban area that’s a suburban alternative to Long Island and New Jersey.
+Homecrest is a suburban alternative to Long Island and New Jersey.

 1/2